hrtowii/NYP_FullStackProject/README.md

 * src/Landing/Login/Signup/About: Pages that are displayed when in the signed out state.

 ### prisma
-* schema.prisma: models for our backend data is stored here. our data is all in dev.db as we are using SQLite.
+* schema.prisma: models for our backend data is stored here.
+* Our data is all in dev.db as we are using SQLite.

 ## DBML visualisation
 * Just paste the generated dbml file in prisma/dbml/ into dbdiagrams.io